KeaganRieder/Atomation/README.md

 water tiles  have a 100% moisture

 ##### GenStepTerrain
-[GenStepNoise](scripts/map/map_gen/gen_steps/GenStepTerrain.cs) is the second step in generating the world and currently is still a work in progress. as such currently doesn't have an documenting or much to really put here
+[GenStepTerrain](scripts/map/map_gen/gen_steps/GenStepTerrain.cs) is the second step in generating the world and currently is still a work in progress. as such currently doesn't have an documenting or much to really put here

 ### Entities from Files
-[things, entities or objects](scripts/thing) have values which can be configured inside of file which are call def files and can be found [here](data/core/defs).
+[Things, entities or objects](scripts/thing) have values which can be configured inside of file which are call def files and can be found [here](data/core/defs).
 These files contain values which are given to an object upon it's creation, and allow for an easy way of defining new things in the game, weather it be terrain, mobs or a biome.